Platzii/homeassistant-evcnet/README.md

 This custom integration allows you to monitor and control your EVC-net (Last Mile Solutions) charging station through Home Assistant.

+## Disclaimer

+⚠️ **Important Notice**: This integration was largely developed using AI tooling, as the author has no prior experience with Python or Home Assistant integration development.
+While the code has been tested and appears to function correctly, please use it at your own discretion and report any issues you encounter.

+**Testing Environment**: This integration has been primarily tested on the 50five (BELUX) endpoint (`50five-sbelux.evc-net.com`) in combination with a Shell Recharge/NewMotion-Enovates EV charger (Home Advanced 3.0).
+Compatibility with other EVC-net endpoints or charging station models may vary.

 ## Features

 - **Sensors**: Monitor charging status, power consumption, and energy usage